bholmesqub/DAFx19/index.md

 ---
 layout: page
-title: "Potentiometer law modelling and identification for application in physical Virtual Analog circuits"
+title: "Potentiometer law modelling and identification for application in physics-based Virtual Analog circuits"
 ---

 ![](./images/dafx19_header.png)

-This is the companion webpage for the 22nd International Conference on Digital Audio Effects paper **"Potentiometer law modelling and identification for application in physical Virtual Analog circuits"** by Ben Holmes and Maarten van Walstijn.
+This is the companion webpage for the 22nd International Conference on Digital Audio Effects paper **"Potentiometer law modelling and identification for application in physics-based Virtual Analog circuits"** by Ben Holmes and Maarten van Walstijn.

 ## Contents